Glossary of debt terms

 Debt Relief Notice (DRN)

-The Debt Relief Notice is designed for people who have very low disposable income or assets.
+The Debt Relief Notice is a debt solution designed for people who have very low disposable income or assets.
 It allows for the write-off of qualifying debt up to €20,000, subject to a 3-year supervision period.
-Read more in our document on Debt Relief Notices.

 Debt Settlement Arrangement (DSA)

-The Debt Settlement Arrangement applies to the agreed settlement of unsecured debts, usually over a period of 5 years.
+The Debt Settlement Arrangement is a debt solution for unsecured debts, usually over a period of 5 years.
 (See Secured loan below for definition.)
 The limit of 5 years can increase to 6 years in some situations.
-When the DSA concludes successfully, the debts that it covers will be fully discharged and the debtor will be solvent again.
-Read more in our document on Debt Settlement Arrangements.
+When the DSA concludes successfully, the debts that it covers will be fully settled.

 Debtor